 We are grateful to the Indigenous peoples of Turtle Island who have cared for these lands since time immemorial.
 We hold our hands up to their amazing resistance, resilience, and strength in the face of ongoing dispossession and colonial violence.

 CampOUT! firmly believes in holding up the resistance of Indigenous peoples and the voices of queer, trans, and Two-Spirit Indigenous folks in our communities.
-We are always striving to support anti-/de-colonial initiatives and moves toward reconciliation and sovereignty.
+We are always striving to support anti-/de-colonial initiatives and move toward reconciliation and Indigenous sovereignty.